 Raffle and skill competitions can be expensive and addictive.
 Only wager if you can afford to lose.
 Sites like Omaze are not regulated in the same way as other UK gambling sites.
 Please play responsibly. begambleaware.org.

 Tell us about your experience with Omaze.
 Join in the conversation below and share your views.
 You'll need to be a Facebook user in order to post a comment.
+Due to a technical issue all comments have been reset (April 2021).

 Alternatives To Omaze